pelacables/puppet-autossh/README.markdown

 Complex Example
 ------

-The following example creates multiple ssh port forwards between two nodes, the Origin and Destination.
+The following example creates multiple ssh port forwards between two nodes, the Origin and Destination using DSL and Hiera.
+This example also includes the installation of the private key which is stored using hiera-eyaml and default values to reduce the specific instance configuration.

 **Role - Origin Node**